shakebugs/shake-docs/docs/android/installation.md

 :::note

 We recommend initializing Shake in the *Application* class.
-If you want to initialize Shake after your app has started though, feel free to use `Shake.start()` method in the Activity but make sure you call it in the *onCreate* callback of the *Activity*.
+If, however, you want to initialize Shake after your app has started, feel free to use `Shake.start()` method in the Activity.
+Just make sure you call it in the *onCreate* callback of the *Activity*.

 :::

 Build and run your project by selecting *Run → Run* in the menu bar.
 This first run will automatically add your app to your [Shake dashboard](https://app.shakebugs.com/) based on your app bundle ID.

-## Visit Shake dashboard
+## Visit your Shake dashboard

 Follow the instructions there to send your first feedback with Shake and you're all set.

 ## SDK customizations

 Now that Shake SDK is in your app and you have sent the first feedback for fun, everything else is optional.
-As the next step, try three most popular SDK customizations:
+As the next step, try the three most popular SDK customizations:

 <div class="featuresList">
     <div>